 A degree programme is a cohesive whole of course components, aimed at achieving clearly defined exit qualifications.
 The degree programme includes an examination, each course component includes an interim exam.
 Each degree programme or group of degree programmes is managed by a programme director.
 One individual may be director of more than one degree programme, but may not serve as director of both a Bachelor’s and a Master's programme.
 The programme director is responsible for ensuring that the programme offered is actually provided and meets the applicable quality standard.
 He/she is accountable to the director of the College or Graduate School.

-The University of Amsterdam attaches great importance to the proper functioning of the Boards of Studies (opleidingscommissies).
-To this end, the Executive Board has adopted Standing Regulations for Boards of Studies, in which various tasks are set out.
-These Standing Regulations are designed to guarantee the basic quality of the Boards of Studies, based on the premise that the better the Board of Studies, the better the degree programme.
+The University of Amsterdam attaches great importance to the proper functioning of the Programme Committees (opleidingscommissies).
+To this end, the Executive Board has adopted Standing Regulations for Programme Committees, in which various tasks are set out.
+These Standing Regulations are designed to guarantee the basic quality of the Programme Committees, based on the premise that the better the Programme Committees, the better the degree programme.

 The Programme Committee (opleidingscommissie) for each (cluster of) degree programme(s) is legally responsible for safeguarding the quality of education and is thus one of the most important advisory bodies in the quality assurance cycle.
 The Programme Committee comprises an equal number of students and lecturers from a (cluster of) degree programme(s).
 The Programme Committee is legally required to annually assess the implementation of the Teaching and Examination Regulations (OER), and to issue recommendations on the new OER.

 The Programme Committee is also charged with the following tasks, ensuing from the Management and Administration Regulations:

 - advising and supporting the director of the College or Graduate School;